We’re transforming Trinity Retail Park into a community focused green technology, business and skills hub called Greenworks.

 4. How will it affect or benefit tenants?

-This purchase will not impact what you pay to live in your home and our development will pay for itself in the future through the commercial rents from businesses leasing the units.
+This purchase will not impact what you pay to live in your home.

-Also, we won’t need to stop or scale back any of other services in order to pay for this.
+Also, we won’t need to stop or scale back any of other services to pay for this.

-No. New homes are urgently needed throughout the borough and beyond to provide more quality affordable housing and reduce the risk of homelessness, but we’re looking at more suitable locations for people to live.
+New homes are urgently needed throughout the borough and beyond to provide more quality affordable housing and reduce the risk of homelessness, but this wouldn’t be a suitable location to build properties or for people to live.

-While we won’t build new homes here, we’ll use the site to better respond to the increasing impact of climate change.
-Using the space to help us explore more green technologies will enable us to identify innovative solutions to reduce carbon emissions and develop the means to deliver sustainable improvements to properties including your home.
+We’ll use the site to better respond to the increasing impact of climate change.
+Using the space to help us explore more green technologies will enable us to identify innovative solutions to reduce carbon emissions and develop the means to deliver sustainable improvements to tenants’ homes.

 Yes.
-Our plans will create new opportunities on the site to benefit you.
+Our plans will create new opportunities on the site to benefit tenants and residents.

-It’ll complement our existing training, employment and enterprise offer for tenants and residents; help to establish new green businesses; create some new jobs and lead to other reskilling opportunities.
+It’ll complement our existing training, employment and enterprise offer; help to establish new green businesses; create new jobs and lead to other reskilling opportunities.